fredericjacquet2/Finance-transfo-course/slides/1_Introduction.md

 ## Chapter 1 : Introduction

 1. What is Digital ?
-2. What is Corporate finance function ?
+2. What is the Corporate finance function ?
-3. Course presentation (objectives & course plan)
+3. Course presentation

 ----